davaya/openc2-jadn/jadn-v2.0.md

 ### 4.3.2 Compound Types

-JADN has five compound types that define the semantics of a collection, the type of each element in the collection, and literal representations of the collection using encoding rules for each compound type:
+JADN has five compound types that define the type of each element in the collection, the collection multiplicity, and literal representations of the collection using encoding rules for each compound type:
-* ArrayOf and MapOf specify that every element in the collection has the same type.
+* Unstructured types ArrayOf and MapOf specify that every element in the collection has the same type.
-* Array, Map and Record define the type of each element individually, by either position or key.
+* Structured types Array, Map and Record define the type of each element individually, by either position or key.
+Structured types inherently have multiplicity isUnique.
-These types are inherently unique.

 #### 4.3.2.1 ArrayOf(valueType)